BaadMaro/CTF/IDEH-2021-Writeups/A Pessimistic Life/README.md

       E¨flag
 23 14 15 22 52 33 22 52 23 41 52 42 22 23 41 52 15 41 33 42 15 36 23 13
 ```
-I tried to google some of these lines and i finded that the code corresponds to **APL**, an array-oriented programming language.
+I tried to google some of these lines and i find that the code corresponds to **APL**, an array-oriented programming language.

 https://en.wikipedia.org/wiki/APL_(programming_language)
 https://en.wikipedia.org/wiki/APL_syntax_and_symbols

-I searched for how the code work and instruction syntax, i finded this cool website :
+I searched for how the code work and instruction syntax, i found this cool website :

 https://tryapl.org/

 I Started to play with some instrcutions and start digging with our code.
-I finded that ⎕ is used to print data, so i used it to analyze our code :
+I found that ⎕ is used to print data, so i used it to analyze our code :
 ```
       A ← 'abcdefghijklmnopqrstuvwxy_1234567890'
       ⎕ ← A